godaddy/node-flipr/README.md

 ```

 ### Equal
 The equal rule is much like the list rule, except it only allows a single value instead of a list of values.
 One common use for this rule would be enabling features based on a single user characteristic that only has a limited number of states (e.g. boolean).
-The example below shows you how you would enable a feature for any user that has been using your application for a many years, and is over the age of 18.
-This example also debuts another feature of rules: the ability to accept a function in the input property.
-Note:  All three rules let you do pass a function for input.
+The example below shows you how you would enable a feature for any user that has been using your application for a number years, and is over the age of 18.
+This example also shows another feature of rules: the ability to accept a function in the input property.
+Note: All three rules let you pass a function for input.
 ```yaml
 isSomeFeatureEnabled:
   values: